Situated Natural Language Explanations: Results

+We first assess how the scores are adapted by the prompting techniques.
+We specify eight prompting settings in \S \ref{subsec:prompting-techniques}.
+Among these eight prompting settings, how many of them can achieve a significant difference between the two situations?

+For each setting, we run a paired two-tailed $t$-test ($\textrm{dof}=999$, Bonferroni corrected) across the scores of the two situation-settings, where the scores of each situation-setting is averaged across all prompt templates in that setting, offsetting the randomness of the PLM's language generation.

+Table \ref{tab:efficacy_number_busy_vs_detailed} shows the number of settings where there are significant differences across the ``busy'' and the ``detailed'' situations.
+The larger models, Chat and Cohere, respond to almost all of the situated prompting techniques, with Chat being more responsive.
+The smaller models, Llama2-7B and Pythia-2.8B, responded to only a few of the situated prompts, indicating that these smaller models do not have sufficient discourse capability to process the commands encoded in the prompts.

+How about those even smaller models?
 GPT2-\{base,medium,large\} models are able to generate coherent and meaningful explanations -- Table \ref{tab:additional-examples-gpt2} contains some examples.
-However, as shown in Table \ref{tab:gpt2-compared-to-opt}, their NLEs have less convincingness scores than the NLEs generated by OPT.
+However, they respond to situated prompts poorly, and their NLEs have less convincingness scores than the NLEs generated by the largest models.

-Additionally, they respond to situated prompts differently from OPT and GPT3.
-We use the abstract.2 and detailed.1 prompts and compare the behavior against each other.
-When prompting with ``on a high level'', the three GPT2 models use more abstract words, resulting in NLEs with higher self-BLEU and convincingness.
-GPT2-large (but not smaller GPT2 models) responds with higher acceptability scores.
-When prompting with ``in detail'', all GPT2 models surprisingly produce \textit{less} lengthy explanations.
-We hypothesize the reason to be that the smaller models have a more shallow understanding of the situations and hints in the situated prompts.